mead-ml/mead-baseline/README.md

 ### Dockerhub

-We use Github CI/CD to automatically cut releases for TensorFlow (1.x and 2.x) and PyTorch via this project:
+We use Github CI/CD to automatically release TensorFlow and PyTorch via this project:

 https://github.com/mead-ml/mead-gpu